andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 3.4 Update:
 --
 Motion Sensor Behaviour Flow added, for Sensors that have no configuration.
-It will trigger Scenes, dim down, and tur off rooms.
+It will trigger Scenes, dim down, and turn off rooms.
 Descriptions in the Flow labels.

 Version 3.3 Update: